Lionel Hutz: Creation and retirement

 Phil Hartman was first suggested for the role of Lionel Hutz by Simpsons writer Jay Kogen, who liked Hartman's "great, strong voice."
 Writer Mike Scully described Hutz as a "combination of overconfidence and incompetence.
 He never doubted his ability in the courtroom for some reason, even though he had no idea what was going on."

-After Hartman's death in 1998, Hutz was going to be recast with Harry Shearer, but the character was retired along with Troy McClure, Hartman's other recurring character.
+After Hartman's murder in 1998, Hutz was going to be recast with Harry Shearer, but the character was retired along with Troy McClure, Hartman's other recurring character.
 The last episode to feature Hutz speaking was the season 9 episode "Realty Bites".
-Since the Simpson family frequently appears in court, other characters have represented the Simpsons in legal matters since Hutz's retirement.
-For example, in "Sweets and Sour Marge", the equally-incompetent Gil Gunderson stepped in.
-The Blue Haired Lawyer—who is just as unethical yet very competent – has also served as the family's attorney.
-Following Hartman's death, Hutz appeared infrequently in clip shows and flashbacks, as well as crowd scenes, but only in non-speaking roles.
-His last appearance in the series was in the season 12 episode "A Tale of Two Springfields".
-Hutz and McClure still appeared in Simpsons Comics until its end in 2018.

 Reception

 Entertainment Weekly named Hutz as one of their 15 favorite fictional television and film lawyers.
 His characterization as an ambulance chaser who is only concerned with money has been viewed as part of a trend away from more noble depictions of lawyers in literature, such as Atticus Finch, and towards more critical depictions of lawyers and the United States legal system.
 Hutz has also been examined as an example of a fictional depiction of a member of the professional service market in popular culture.